Call for the academic year 2020/21 - OPEN NOW!

 - March 1 (2nd priority deadline for all applicants)

-- April 15 (3rd priority deadline for all applicants, final deadline for non-EU applicants)
+- April 15 (3rd priority deadline for all applicants)

-- June 15 (rolling admission deadline for EU applicants)
+- June 30 (4th priority deadline for all applicants, including EU applicants)

-- September 15 (rolling admission deadline for German applicants)
+- September 15 (rolling admission deadline for German and EU applicants)

-- September/October (on-site start of the program in Jena)
+- September/October: Online OR on-site start of the program in Jena)